Wednesday 9 November 2022

 This long preamble is to explain why our family had servants in the 50s.

 My mother produced four children in ten years.
 Our parents bought a big house in the country which was a bargain for several reasons.
-It was remote, and it was the servants’ quarters of an even bigger house that had been partitioned off.
-Nothing else had been done to it, and we lived with the old wallpaper for years.
+It was remote, and it was the partitioned-off servants’ quarters of an even bigger house.
+We lived with the old wallpaper for years.
 There was no central heating – warmth came from an Aga in the kitchen (powered by coal-dust nuggets), open fires, and paraffin stoves.
 In winter, we had chilblains.
 The Good Old Days!

 Yes, it makes us sound rich and privileged, doesn’t it?
 Didn’t we know that it was just wrong to employ servants?
 "How can I ask another woman to clean my oven?" moaned a middle-class columnist recently.